NieneB/InternshipReport/index.md

 Overall the application was perceived attractive and beautiful.

 # Conclusion
-Every geo-visualization needs to be looked at individually and specific for that type.
-A type of story must be selected to tell.
-Not the best way to visualize the correlation which the field-names have to their surroundings.
+Although the overall time span of the project was too short, a first prototype application was developed.
+Which already shows the potential of explaining the field-names in correlation to its direct environment.
+There are many more possibilities of visualization to tell the same story.
+But one type of story had to be selected to tell and develop.
+If this was the best way to tell the story of the field-names can only be tested if multiple visualizations are developed and compared.
+Every geo-visualization needs to be looked at individually and developed specifically for the story it needs to tell.
+There are many recommendations to be done on the technical and design part of the prototype.
+The next section shows some ideas and comments that can easily be implemented when more time was available.

-## Recommendations
+## Recommendations on the application

-Recommended would be to outsource certain parts of the development of an application to professionals with specific aimed skills.
+There are sufficient recommendations to be done to improve the web application.
+Some are extra ideas, that didn't receive the time to be implemented yet and others are recommendations done by the test group.

- One of the new ideas, was splitting up the screen in 3 parts.
-Firs a screen with information, then scroll through to the next screen, where the user can draw a line.
+One idea was split the overall layout of the web-page, up in 3 screen parts.
+First a screen with information, then scroll through to the next screen, where the user can draw a line.
 If the line is loaded, a new screen is show with the transect line and the information behind it.
 If the user wants to go back to either the explanation, or drawing a new line, they can simply scroll up and start over again.
 This form of websites is called a carousel and starts to become more popular.

- Next to that, the user doesn't see a *waiting sign* yet.
-For the experience of the user they need to know that something **is** happening after their action.
-Now it looks like nothing goes on. more specific stories needed behind the field-names.
+A essential thing to be added is a *waiting sign*.
+Because the application is rather slow, and the user doesn't see a *waiting sign* yet.
+The user experiences this now as nothing is happening after their actions.
+The user they need to know that something **is** happening and will soon get a reward.
-Scale is needed

-Because there are sufficient recommendations to be done to improve the web application, they are listed here below.
-Some are extra ideas, that didn't receive the time to be implemented.
-Others are recommendations done by the test group.

-* Add more symbols and information behind it.
+Overall, the information in form of text, was not complete.
+More specific stories  behind the field-names are needed to make it more interesting.
+Also, images, indicating vegetation types, soil types or any other object related to the field-names, are missing.
+It will make the transect-line more interesting and appealing.

+- The map and transect line need scale indication.
-* Make the application suitable for multiple browsers.
+- Make the application suitable for multiple browsers.
-* Let the user invest, possible idea: Draw a field and add a field name.
-* Implement more of the thought up ideas to make it more interesting.
-* Add waiting sign while database query is running
-* Make the extra map layers visible always
+* Make the extra map layers always visible in front.
-* Restructure the web page into a carousel.
-Giving the information and maps more space on the screen and is for the user more easy to navigate between the different aspects of the application.
-* Lower the water body areas in the AHN dataset for a more beautiful and clear display on the transect line.
 * Find water body data from 1830 instead of 2015.
+* For user investment, let the user draw a field and add a field-names they know, themselves.
-* Make the process more quick by decreasing the level of detail in the data.
+- Make the water bodies more ecstatically correct, by lowering them beneath the ground-level and fill with blue.

 <h1 class ="nocount">References</h1>

 <div id="bib">
  <p> <b>Actueel Hoogtebestand Nederland.</b>  (n.d.).
 AHN - Actueel Hoogtebestand Nederland - homepage [overzichtspagina].
 Retrieved July 13, 2015, from http://www.ahn.nl/index.html</p>